Prasannakumar1908/MicroservicesSpringKafka/README.md

 # Microservices using spring, kafa, axon, eureka server
-This application contains microservices using kafka, axon, eureka server. event-driven-microservices
+This repository contains event-driven microservices using kafka, axon, eureka server with saga design pattern.

 kafka zookeeper and broker starting commands using bash
 ```bash